matteogiorgi/geoteodotnet/geoteo/config.md

 >
 > ![](pics/scrot_2.png){ width=100% }

-To have a rough idea on how it works, browse through my [deadfiles](https://github.com/matteogiorgi/.deadfiles) or just take a look at the samples above.
+These days I'm experimenting with other window managers but to have a rough idea on how this workflow works, browse through my [deadfiles](https://github.com/matteogiorgi/.deadfiles) or just take a look at the samples above.